sabidhasan/courses/notes/c-sharp-fundamentals/CSharpFundamentals.md

 ## C# Syntax

-For debugging and running in VSCode, you can use the `.vscode/lanuch.json` to modify
+For debugging and running in VSCode, you can use the `.vscode/launch.json` to modify CLI parameters passed into the app while it is being run.